School of Education

 Why choose this course?

 The linking of theory and practice is integral throughout the degree, and you will undertake placements to gain work-based experiences with babies and young children.
-This will allow you to consider theory in relation to the implications for practice so you can evaluate and develop creative approaches to working with babies and young children.
-You will also develop the skills of critical reflection and appraisal which will enable you to understand and consider ethical principles, child development, children’s rights, health and wellbeing, child protection and safeguarding, early years pedagogy, multi-agency working and disability, diversity, and inclusion.
+This will allow you to consider theory about the implications for practice so you can evaluate and develop creative approaches to working with babies and young children.
+You will also develop the skills of critical reflection and appraisal, which will enable you to understand and consider ethical principles, child development, children’s rights, health and wellbeing, child protection and safeguarding, early years pedagogy, multi-agency working and disability, diversity, and inclusion.

 The Early Childhood Studies degree at the University of Wolverhampton offers you a choice of pathways:

-• Early Childhood studies with Assessed Practice (Level 3 full and relevant equivalent) Completion of the placement aspect of the degree includes the award of level 3 Early Years Educator.
+• Early Childhood studies with Assessed Practice (Level 3 full and relevant equivalent).
+Completion of the placement aspect of the degree includes the award of a level 3 Early Years Educator.

 • Early Childhood Studies with Assessed Practice (Graduate Practitioner Competencies)